 2) Don’t focus on what you’re losing – focus on what you will gain – i.e. space, freedom and energy.
 The goal of danshari is not to have fewer things – the goal is to be happy with yourself (as opposed to owning things).

 3) Start getting rid of things that you don’t need.
 Start with the obvious junk such as broken things or clothes that you haven’t worn for ages and so on… Act now – there is never a perfect moment.

 Take your time

-The good news is that you can take time go get rid of things.
+The good news is that you can take the time go get rid of things.
 Fumio Sasaki took a year to get rid of most of his possessions.
-Now he owns: two identical white shirts, three grey sweaters, tow pair of jeans, a leather jacket, an overcoat, an anorak, four sets of underpants, socks and t-shirts as well as a cupboard of kitchen basic stuff, MacBook Air, an iPhone, a Kindle, a few bags and suitcases and a few other things and a scanner – a top tool for minimalists (you can digitise all your books and paperwork and remember most of things can be replaced so don’t be intimidated by the ‘fear of regret’).
+Now he owns: two identical white shirts, three grey sweaters, tow pair of jeans, a leather jacket, an overcoat, an anorak, four sets of underpants, socks and t-shirts as well as a cupboard of kitchen basic stuff, MacBook Air, an iPhone, a Kindle, a few bags and suitcases and a few other things and a scanner – a top tool for minimalists (you can digitise all your books and paperwork and remember most of the things can be replaced so don’t be intimidated by the ‘fear of regret’).

-More and more people are catching danshari or ‘get-rid-of-everything’ disease which maybe an ultimate cure for the modern disease of ‘excess’ and consumerism.
+More and more people are catching danshari or ‘get-rid-of-everything’ disease which may be an ultimate cure for the modern disease of ‘excess’ and consumerism.

 But if you like clutter and mess – don’t worry – read my blog about the benefits of clutter and mess.